Being a learning disability nurse is a challenging but rewarding career where you'll help people to live independent lives

 What to expect

 - Where you work can vary.
-If you're based in the community you may be in clinic-type settings and/or spend time visiting service users in their own homes.
-Some work with people in supported accommodation or with children in independent and state-funded specialist schools.
+If you're based in the community you may be in clinic-type settings and/or spend time visiting patients in their own homes.
+You could also work with people in supported accommodation or with children in independent and state-funded specialist schools.
 You may also be based in hospitals, mental health settings and prisons.

 - Opportunities exist in most major towns and cities, but may be more limited in rural areas.

-- The work may be emotionally and physically demanding at times but can also be rewarding when you see the result of your work with a patient.
+- The work may be emotionally and physically demanding at times but can also be rewarding when you see the results of your work with a patient.

-- Community-based nurses may spend a lot of time travelling during a working day, particularly if their service covers a large geographical area.
+- You could spend a lot of time travelling during a working day, particularly if your service covers a large geographical area.

 - mental health.